Gel Polish Remover Machines – Do They Work?

 • The foil wrap method doesn’t get your gel nail polish as soft and easy to remove as the gel polish removal machine method, so you risk damaging your nails more.

-• The foil wrap method allows you more flexibility to move around or change sitting positions while your nails are soaking.
+• The foil wrap method gives you more flexibility to move around or change your sitting position while your nails are soaking.

 • The foil wrap method gives you a little more control to prevent acetone from getting onto your skin.